 To ensure consistency, quality control, compliance, and accountability, every job applicant should complete the same process and be assessed in the same, organized way.
 Costly claims, fines, and litigation can result if an applicant perceives that a legal requirement has been violated.
 For example, an applicant feels that their race, sex, or background impacted their ability to get the job.

 In addition to statutory requirements, best practices for loss prevention suggest the use of certain hiring procedures and selection controls (e.g., integrity testing, understanding gaps in employment history, etc.) designed to:

 - Reduce personnel-related problems, client issues, and performance or disciplinary issues

 - Improve the overall quality of the field or temporary workforce

 Establishing a strategy for risk mitigation will allow you to effectively minimize negative consequences (i.e., legal action, fines, penalties, etc.) while optimizing business results.
 Furthermore, critically important to staffing, you can manage risk in ways to improve talent prediction and hire the best-fit employees to maximize customer satisfaction.

-Up next … Watch for Part 2 in this series.
-We’ll focus on ways to Stay Vigilant!
+Up next… Part 2 in this series where we’ll focus on ways to stay vigilant!